matkonnerth/query4Opc/Implementation.md

 A node can have multiple references with different types.

-## TODOs:

-At the moment it is hard to track down how the query is executed, good debugging output is necessary.

-Result Query(NodeId startNode, queryString)

-Results:
-Specify json result
-hierachical result (result with paths from some start node, maybe objects folder) all paths of the last statement match statement are returned

-move sdk dependent code to abstraction layer?

-check if the direction of an reference can be inverted (hasTypeDefinition for example)

 ## before Sink (PathMatcher was a member of FilterChain)

 queryServerObjectReduced      76486076 ns     76485279 ns            7